Texas Easements Explained: Types, Creation, Termination & Property Rights

 1. Easement Appurtenant

-An easement appurtenant benefits a specific parcel of land.
-The right is tied to the property itself rather than to an individual owner.
-When the benefited property is sold, the easement rights often transfer with it.
+An easement appurtenant benefits a specific parcel of land rather than an individual owner.
+The right is tied to the property itself, meaning that when the benefited property is sold, the easement rights typically transfer along with it.

-Example: A back tract has the right to cross a neighboring tract to reach a public road.
+For example, a back tract of land may have the right to cross a neighboring tract in order to reach a public road.
+This arrangement allows the otherwise landlocked parcel to maintain access.

-This is one of the most common access easements in Texas.
+Easements appurtenant are among the most common types of access easements in Texas.

 2. Easement in Gross

-An easement in gross benefits a person, company, or entity rather than another parcel of land.
-It is not dependent on ownership of an adjoining tract.
+An easement in gross benefits a person, company, or other entity rather than a specific parcel of land.
+Unlike an easement appurtenant, it is not tied to ownership of a neighboring tract and exists independently of land ownership.

 A license is permission to enter or use land for a limited purpose.
-Unlike an easement, it usually does not run with the land and may be revocable depending on the agreement and circumstances.
+Unlike an easement, it typically does not run with the land and may be revoked depending on the terms of the agreement and the surrounding circumstances.

 How Easements Are Created in Texas